 Average True Range (ATR) gives the measure of market volatility as an average range in terms of price moves that happen in a given timeframe.
 The more significant the number for ATR, the greater the size of price moves.

-Relative Strength Index (RSI): Although RSI is much more of an overbought and oversold indicator, extreme RSI readings often occur before a price action that is volatile.
+Relative Strength Index (RSI): Although RSI is much more of an overbought and oversold indicator, extreme RSI readings often occur before a volatile price action.

 Risk Management in Volatility Trading